Slack vs Discord: Everything You Need to Know

 Slack has an advanced search option, but Discord’s free version offers unlimited message history

-Slack is a definitive search champion, as it has a myriad of options to help you find what you’re looking for.
+Slack offers a wide range of search options to help you find what you need.

 You can search for: